LeonardoSanBenitez/containers-for-embedded-systems/tutorial-containers-01/README.md

 Some important concepts: a *container* is a running instance of this isolated environment, being managed by a *container engine*.
 A container is started having as a base an *image*, a binary file with everything bundled together.
 An image can be *built* from a *definition file*, a text description of what goes inside the container.

 But "container" is just an abstract concept, and there are many softwares that implements it.
-The most well-known container engine is called **docker**, and from now on I'll use both terms as synonyms.
+The most well-known container engine is called **docker**, and from now on we'll use both terms as synonyms.

 ## Why use containers

-There are many advantages in using containers for any application, but I want to highlight things that are especially relevant in the context of embedded systems:
+There are many advantages in using containers for any application, but we want to highlight things that are especially relevant in the context of embedded systems:

 * **Simplify software development**: different developers can work in the same system with less interference between them.
 Each container can have different dependencies installed, have different toolchains, be built independently, etc.
 * **Simplify testing**: each container is an isolated system, so you spend less time worrying about the configurations of your test setup.
 For the same reason, you can easily test the system in several different underlying configurations, something that in a non-container environment would probably require using several different devices.